-For this dataset, the processing pipeline illustrated in Figure 8 was executed.
+For this dataset, the processing pipeline illustrated in Figure 9 was executed.
 Therefore, starting from the week of data from Oslo traffic transport, we performed data cleaning in order to fix some encoding issues.
 We also aggregated data by 5-minutes interval periods and by spatial areas according to some preliminary clustering.
 This step was crucial since the data provided refer to movable points in the map making the aggregation operations unfeasible.
-Clustering on the spatial location was performed by exploiting K-Means algorithm [5].
+Clustering on the spatial location was performed by exploiting K-Means algorithm [7].
 The variables of the considered data were extended by considering the cluster identifier (cluster ID) and the cluster's centroid latitude and longitude to the data.
-Since K-Means algorithm needs the number of clusters to identify, we performed the well-known silhouette cluster analysis [7] with the aim to identify the number of areas for monitoring the traffic.
-According to silhouette analysis, we considered 100 different regions for traffic monitoring (see Figure 9).
+Since K-Means algorithm needs the number of clusters to identify, we performed the well-known silhouette cluster analysis [8] with the aim to identify the number of areas for monitoring the traffic.
+According to silhouette analysis, we considered 100 different regions for traffic monitoring (see Figure 10).

 The instances are therefore grouped by two levels: first the time, then the cluster id previously identified.
 Various new features are computed as part of the aggregation (e.g., the average "delay" of the buses in seconds) for each identified clustered monitoring area.
-Multiple train and test sets were created as illustrated in figure 10.
-The n-th evaluation step uses n hours for training, and the (n + n)
+Multiple training and test sets were created as illustrated in figure 11.
+The n-th evaluation step uses n hours for training, and the (n+1)-th hour for testing.
+The 10% of the available test windows are perturbed by randomly selecting 3 columns for each instance and randomly assigning a new value for each selected feature.
+These test windows are considered anomalous.
+The remaining 90% of the available test windows are used without perturbation and considered non-anomalous for the evaluation.
+The aim of this setting is to perform an evaluation based on landmark windows.
+The best value for the parameter tf has been selected according to internal cross-validation on the training instances in the interval [0, 15].